The Role of Mass and Environment on Satellite distributions around Milky Way analogs in the Romulus25 simulation: Discussion

 \subsection{Quenched Fraction Discrepancy}

-The shift from R$_{\text{vir}}$ to 300 kpc, however, does not explain why our quenched fractions are higher than that of SAGA and ELVES (Figure \ref{fig:SAGAComp}); our SAGA II comparison sample uses 300 kpc as a selection radius, and our results indicate that if SAGA and ELVES had access to the virial radii of their hosts, their quenched fractions would be \textit{lower}. \citet{Donnari21} find that the adopted definition of quenching and using two-dimensional projected distances can both notably affect the resultant quenched fractions.Notably, the quenched fractions of R{\sc omulus}25 are in better agreement with the observations when satellites with $\mu_{\text{eff,}r}<25$ mag arcsec$^{-2}$ are removed, in agreement with \citet{Font22}.
+The shift from $R_{\text{vir}}$ to 300 kpc, however, does not explain why our quenched fractions are higher than those of SAGA and ELVES (Figure \ref{fig:SAGAComp}).
+Our SAGA II comparison sample uses 300 kpc as a selection radius, and our results indicate that if SAGA and ELVES had access to the virial radii of their hosts, their quenched fractions would be lower. \citet{Donnari21} find that the adopted definition of quenching and using 2D projected distances can both affect the resultant quenched fractions.
+Notably, the quenched fractions of R{\sc omulus}25 are in better agreement with the observations when satellites with $\mu_{\text{eff,}r}<25$ mag arcsecond$^{-2}$ are removed, in agreement with \citet{Font22}.
 The exception is the faintest bin, where a key factor may be the resolution of R{\sc omulus}25.
-The lower resolution of the volume is unable to resolve a multiphase interstellar medium, i.e., there is no extremely dense gas \citep[][and references within]{Tremmel19,Tremmel20}.
+The lower resolution of the volume is unable to resolve a multiphase ISM, i.e., there is no extremely dense gas \citep[][and references within]{Tremmel19,Tremmel20}.
 Thus, all of the gas is ``puffy'' and overly susceptible to ram pressure stripping and quenching.

-\citet{Dickey21} found that large scale cosmological simulations over-quench isolated galaxies below M$_*=10^9$ M$_\odot$ when compared to SDSS.
-The authors attribute this to over-efficient feedback, which is typically tuned to recreate quenched fractions found in the Local Volume.
+\citet{Dickey21} found that large-scale cosmological simulations overquench isolated galaxies below $M_*=10^9$ $M_\odot$ when compared to the Sloan Digital Sky Survey.
+The authors attribute this to overefficient feedback, which is typically tuned to recreate quenched fractions found in the Local Volume.
 In looking at R{\sc omulus}25, \citet{Sharma23}, also found that isolated dwarfs exhibit a higher quiescent fraction when compared to observations, but that this can be entirely attributed to the presence of massive black holes and their feedback.
 Although we are not studying isolated dwarfs in this work, it is still likely that these feedback properties are influencing our results.
-We note, however, that there are only 6 satellites in our SAGA II comparison sample with black holes and M$_*>10^8$ M$_\odot$ so this does not notably affect our results.
+We note, however, that there are only six satellites in our SAGA II comparison sample with black holes and $M_*>10^8$ $M_\odot$ so this does not notably affect our results.